 ship's doctor.'
 Cronje inquired 'What is his name?'
 'Doctor Jameson.'
 Denison replied ‘Oh, no thank you, never mind’ Cronje

-"Oh, no thank you, never mind".
-It seems that Cronje had no desire to be involved with any doctor who bore the same name as the leader the
+retorted.
+It seems that Cronje had no desire to be involved with any British doctor who bore the same name as the leader the

-Denison transferred to the army in and was gazetted a 2nd Lieutenant in the King's Own Yorkshire Light Infantry on 8 January, 1902.
-He was
+Denison transferred to the army in 1902 and was gazetted a 2nd Lieutenant in the King's Own Yorkshire Light Infantry on 8

-immediately rejoined his regiment.
+One he immediately rejoined his regiment.
 He left for France with the Expeditionary Force and was severely wounded at Le Cateau

 on 26 August, 1914.
-Captain Bertram Noel Dension died of wounds on 15 September, 1914.
+Captain Bertram Noel Dension died of his wounds on 15 September, 1914.
 He was buried at Le Cateau

 Carte de Visite